 To do all that, all you need to do is enter some simple information into bivio.
-Your treasurer just has to enter the transactions you make in your brokerage account.
+Your treasurer just enters all the transactions you have in your brokerage account.
 But it is important to realize that behind the scenes there is some sophisticated accounting going on.
 It helps to get a little bit oriented to what that is, so that you keep things on your side of the screen simple.